Certificate in Labor and Employment Relations

 LBS 4401 Labor Contract Negotiations

-LBS 4610 Cross Cultural Dimensions of Latin American Labor Relations - GL
+LBS 4610 Cross-Cultural Dimensions of Latin American Labor Relations

-Consult with the Labor Center Program Coordinator for approved electives.
+Consult with the Labor Center Assistant Director of Academic Services for approved electives.

-For additional information, please contact Johanna Hodgson, Program Coordinator at hodgsonj@fiu.edu or 305- 348- 2371
+For additional information, please contact Johanna Hodgson, Assistant Director of Academic Services at hodgsonj@fiu.edu or 305- 348- 2371